11 Kidney Pain Symptoms, Causes, and Treatment Tips

 Kidney Pain: Causes, Symptoms, Treatment & When to See a Doctor

-Kidney pain is a type of discomfort felt in the upper back or side of the body, usually below the ribs.
-It often happens when something affects how the kidneys work or when there is a problem in the urinary system.
-Because kidneys play an important role in filtering waste and balancing fluids, pain in this area should not be ignored.
+This type of discomfort is usually felt in the upper back or side of the body, just below the ribs.
+It often develops when there is a problem in the kidneys or urinary system.
+Since the kidneys help filter waste and balance fluids, pain in this area should not be ignored.

-• Kidney pain is different from common back pain
+• Different from normal back pain

-• Medical evaluation is important
+• Early medical check-up is important

 Kidney pain is typically felt in the flank area below the ribs and may spread to the abdomen or groin in some conditions.

-Section 2: Where Kidney Pain Is Felt in the Body
+Where Kidney Pain Is Felt in the Body

 Kidney pain is usually felt in the upper back area, just below the ribs and on either side of the spine.
 This region is called the flank.
 Because the kidneys sit deep inside the body, the pain often feels internal rather than on the surface like muscle pain.